Posted by & filed under Electrical Installations, Service and Maintenance.

-Four aims of a EICR Test
+Purpose of an EICR Test

 The first aim of a electrical installation conditioning report is to keep the record of the inspection.
 This is in place to make sure that your electrical installations are safe.